What is a Shell Bank: A Guide to Understanding the Basics

 The concept of shell banks gained global attention due to their potential misuse for money laundering, terrorist financing, tax evasion, and other illicit activities.
 As a result, many countries and regulatory bodies have implemented strict regulations to combat the risks associated with these institutions.

-Related Article: Are You a Bank Loan Pick Up Line?
+Related Article: Can You Sue a Bank for Overdraft Fees?

 For instance, the Financial Action Task Force (FATF), an international organization focused on combating money laundering and terrorist financing, issued recommendations that member countries should prohibit their financial institutions from establishing or maintaining relationships with shell banks.